 Instructions

 • Lather your NY Strip in canola oil then thoroughly season with salt, pepper and garlic.
 Once seasoned, place the roast into the fridge to set for 30 minutes.
-When done, mix your beer and hot sauce in a spray bottle and set aside.

 • Using Cowboy Charcoal, preheat your smoker to a medium-low temperature of 275F.
 Feel free to add wood chips or chunks for additional smoke flavor.

 • Add your roast onto the smoker to cook for 1.5-2 hours until it reaches about 115F internal for medium rare.
 Make sure to spritz the roast every 15-20 minutes until it is done.
-When done, pull it off and let it rest for 15 minutes.

 • In a bowl, mix together all the ingredients for the Garlic Chive Mayo sauce.